Velocidex/velociraptor-web/content/docs/getting-started/_index.md

 ---
-title: Get Started
+title: Getting Started
-linktitle: Get Started Overview
-description: Quick start and guides for installing Velociraptor on your preferred operating system.
-date: 2019-02-01
-publishdate: 2019-02-01
-lastmod: 2019-02-01
 categories: [getting started]
 keywords: [usage,docs]
-menu:
-  docs:
-    parent: "getting-started"
-    weight: 1
-weight: 0001    #rem
+weight: 5
-draft: false
-aliases: [/overview/introduction/]
-toc: false
 ---

 Velociraptor can be used in a number of contexts and deployed in a number of different way.
+The following pages will help you get started quickly.

+Most people want to start a single server and client and check out the GUI.
+This way you can see how Velociraptor can be useful to you immediately.
+You can read about this installation method in the "Standalone Deployment" page.

-The simplest way is a stand alone server.
-If you deploy the server in the cloud it is possible to use automatically minted SSL certificates.
+If you deploy the server in the cloud it is possible to use automatically minted SSL certificates and Single Sign On for authentication.
+You can read about this approach in the "Cloud Deployment" page.

-Alternatively Velociraptor can be used for triaging - simply collecting artifacts from system for later analysis and preservation.
+Alternatively Velociraptor can simply be used for triaging - simply collecting artifacts interactivly from systems for later analysis and preservation.
+You can read more about this mode in the "Triaging" page.